 “Long way to go yet, boy!” called Lu-Gor.

 actually nicked the side of the plank.
 Jarn nearly toppled, but the boy

 flung out both arms and one leg, balancing himself on the other.
 The incident

 afforded him a dizzying view of the pit and the fate that awaited him among

 in the next few seconds.
 Slowly, Jarn righted himself.

 blocking out all thought of Lu-gor, the Xerxots, or the pit.
 One pace then

 another.
 Then another.
 The shrill hisses and shieks of reptiles played

 on his ears, but he fought to purge his mind from them.
-Finally he walked the last few
+Finally he walked

+in open hatred.
 He obviously had expected to see the boy plunge to his

 The monkey people fell silent.